dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch7_HydroFrac.md

 The creation of a hydraulic fracture improves dramatically  the surface area of the wellbore in contact with the formation, and also the corresponding production rates (at the same bottomhole pressure).
 The ratio between the area of a fracture (constant height $h$ and half-length $x_f$) and the area of an openhole wellbore (radius $r$ and height $h$) is $(4 x_f h)/(2\pi r_w h) \sim x_f/r_w$.
 Fractures are usually much longer than the radius of the wellbore and so does the fracture area in contact with the reservoir rock compared to the area of the wellbore.
-The use of a skin factor $s$ permits calculating the flow rates in the presence of the fracture using the wellbore equation ({numref}`fig:DrainageFracture`).
+The use of a skin factor $s$ permits calculating the flow rates in the presence of the fracture using the wellbore Eq. ({eq}`fig:DrainageFracture`).

 :::{figure-md} fig:DrainageFracture
 <img src="../mynewbook/figures/9B-2.pdf" alt="figurecontent" width="600px">